tobi-tobes/the_next_page/README.md

 ### Features
 The website has a filters section where the user can choose amongst various options to narrow down their recommendations.
 If no filters are selected, all the books in the database will be retrieved, which allows the user to view all the books on the system.
 Users can view their recommendations and also click on the book cover to view the book description.
 We had originally wanted the "bookshelf" portion of the site, which is basically a collection of recommendations that the user has saved, to only be accessible to users who have an account and are logged in.
 However, for this SPA version of the site, we opted instead for a download feature where a user can download a PDF version of their saved recommendations for future reference.
 There's also a "random book" feature, where a user can get a random book recommendation from the system, in case they don't have any particular thing they're looking for, so it's much like a fun surprise what they're going to get!

+### The Console
+The console is a command interpreter that manages *The Next Page* objects.
+It is written in Python using the `cmd` module.
+The console allows you to:
+- Create a new object
+- Retrieve an object from a file, a database etc
+- Do operations on objects
+- Update attributes of an object
+- Destroy an object

+The console can be run interactively or non-interactively and can utilize either File Storage or Database Storage.
+To run the console in interactive mode, run `./console.py`.
+To run the console in non-interactive mode, `echo "<command>" | ./console.py`.
+Valid commands for the console include `create <class>`, `show <class> <object_id>`, `update <class> <object_id>`and `destroy <class> <object_id>`.
+Within the console, run `help <command>` for more information on each command.

 ### The Database Schema